 It’s a huge part of Irish culture & heritage and over the last decade, the tradition has grown in popularity with new generations.
 The newfound revival can be related to the success of Riverdance.

 However Irish dancing was around long before Riverdance was ever a thing.
 For many people in Ireland, they took up Irish dancing as a fun activity as children and continued to enjoy it as adults.
 Irish dance has always been a huge feature in Irish themed events such as St. Patrick’s Day.

 What makes Irish dance so special is it’s completely different from modern dancing – it has its own unique form of dancing that’s captivated people for decades.
 Even today, young and old are still learning the different steps involved in Irish dance routines.
 These dancing routines include jigs, reels, ceilis and step dancing.

 Find out more about the Irish dancing traditions here.

 One of our favourite Irish traditions is all the amazing unique food that comes from Ireland.
 If you plan on visiting Ireland anytime soon make sure to try some of these traditional Irish foods.

 This is one of must loved classical Irish food dishes, thought of as the national dish of Ireland.
 It’s also very popular to have Irish Stew on St. Patrick’s Day.
 The most common ingredients you would find in Stew are Lamb, Mutton, Potatoes and Onions.

 This dish has been around for many centuries; the dish is more popular in winter as well.
-Irish stew is a warming dish and it tastes more delicious while adding rosemary and thyme.
+Irish stew is a warming dish and tastes more delicious when you add rosemary and thyme.

 A second much loved Irish food tradition is the Irish Soda Bread.
 A simple classic where nearly every family in Ireland have their own recipe.